Dogecoin (DOGE) price prediction for 2023-2030

 - The transaction confirmation time is 6 minutes, while in Litecoin, it's 15 minutes.

 - The block reward has been calculated randomly for some time and was quite unstable.
-Since 2014, the reward is 100,000 coins and a percentage of the transaction fee.
+Since 2014, the reward has been 100,000 coins and a percentage of the transaction fee.

 Dogecoin's pros and cons